 The United States welcomes visitors from around the world.

 The U.S. Department of State’s Visa Wizard is a guide to help foreign citizens understand which visa category might be appropriate for their travel to the United States.
-It is reccommended to apply for a visa no later than 3 months prior to the TE Sustainability Conference in October.
+It is reccommended to apply for a visa at least three months prior to the Textile Sustainability Conference in October.

-If a Visa is required, the conference registration process will collect the required data for TE to create a letter of invitation.
-Completed conference registration is required for Textile Exchange to provide a letter of invitation.
+If a Visa is required, the conference registration process will collect the required data for Textile Exchange to create a letter of invitation.
+Submitted conference registration is required for Textile Exchange to provide a letter of invitation.